 Our projects focus on 3 key areas:

-Improve the lives of impoverished families, especially in rural areas through construction and reparation of housing, this will be aided by workcamp programs encouraging international and local volunteers to fundraising and take an active role working on individual projects.
+Improve the lives of impoverished families, especially in rural areas through construction and reparation of housing, accessing to basic service such as health center, library, etc. This will be aided by workcamp programs encouraging international and local volunteers to fundraising and take an active role working on individual projects.

 Encourage educational and economic development in the local area through the provision of educational opportunities for children through interactions with international and local volunteers.